cycle/docs/relation/has-one.md

 > You must properly handle the cases when the relation is not initialized (`null`)!

-By default, ORM will generate an outer key in relation object using parent entity role and inner key (primary key by default) values.
+By default, ORM will generate an outer key in relation object using the parent entity's role and inner key (primary key by default) values.
 As result column and FK will be added to Address entity on `user_id` column.

 Option      | Value  | Comment
 ---         | ---    | ----
-load        | lazy/eager | Relation load approach (default `lazy`)
-cascade     | bool   | Automatically save related data with parent entity, defaults to `true` nullable    | bool   | Defines if relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in parent entity, defaults to primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` fkCreate    | bool   | Set to true to automatically create FK on outerKey, defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `CASCADE` indexCreate | bool   | Create index on outerKey, defaults to `true`
+load        | lazy/eager | Relation load approach.
+Defaults to `lazy` cascade     | bool   | Automatically save related data with parent entity.
+Defaults to `true` nullable    | bool   | Defines if relation can be nullable (child can have no parent).
+Defaults to `false` innerKey    | string | Inner key in parent entity.
+Defaults to primary key outerKey    | string | Outer key name.
+Defaults to `{parentRole}_{innerKey}` fkCreate    | bool   | Set to true to automatically create FK on outerKey.
+Defaults to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action.
+Defaults to `CASCADE` indexCreate | bool   | Create index on outerKey.
+Defaults to `true`

 ## Usage
-To attach child object to the parent entity simple set the value on designated property:
+To attach the child object to the parent entity simple set the value on the designated property:

 ```php
 $u = new User();